airD173/SpotiByeAds-Docs/source/installation.md

 This should open the location of the Spotify executable.
 Click on the path at the top of the File Explorer and copy it.
 From the command line, run `setx path "%path; spotifypath"`, replacing spotifypath with the path that you just copied.
 To check that it has been added to the PATH variable, run `path`.
 You should see the path to Spotify you just added at the very end.

+Now click "Next" to go over creating a new Spotify application, getting the ClientID and secret, and running the program with them.